What is an appraisal?

 The Inspection

 So what goes into a real estate appraisal?
 It all starts with the inspection.
 An appraiser's duty is to inspect the property being appraised to ascertain the true status of that property.
-He or she must actually see features, such as the number of bedrooms, bathrooms, the location, and so on, to ensure that they really exist and are in the condition a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the property, ensuring the proper square footage and conveying the layout of the property.
-Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the house.
+He or she must actually see the features of the property, such as the number of bedrooms, bathrooms, the location, and so on, to ensure that they really exist and to assess the condition of the improvements.
+The inspection often includes a sketch of the property with measurements which conveys the layout of the property and ensures the proper square footage can be calculated.
+The appraiser also makes note of any beneficial features - or defects - that would have an affect on the overall value of the house.

-Once the site has been inspected, an appraiser will consider using one, two or all three of the following approaches to determining the value of real property: a cost approach, a sales comparison and, in the case of a rental property, an income approach.
+Once the site has been inspected, an appraiser will consider using one, two or all three of the following approaches to determining the value of real property: the cost approach, a sales comparison approach and, in the case of a rental property, the income approach to value.

 Cost Approach